 Dilawri's continuing business may lead to conflicts of interest between Dilawri and the REIT.
-In addition, the remaining development and other services to be performed by Mr. Lamb for Dilawri may lead to conflicts of interest between Mr. Lamb and Dilawri.
 The REIT may not be able to resolve any such conflicts and, even if it does, the resolution may be less favourable to the REIT than if it were dealing with a party that was not a holder of a significant interest in the REIT.
 The agreements that the REIT has entered into with the Dilawri Group to date may be amended upon agreement between the parties, subject to applicable law and approval of the Independent Trustees.
 Because of the Dilawri Organization's significant holdings in the REIT, the REIT may not have the leverage to negotiate any required amendments to these agreements on terms as favourable to the REIT as those the REIT could secure with a party that was not a significant effective Unitholder.
 There can be no assurance that actual or potential conflicts of interest will be resolved in favour of the REIT.